towurzer/Object-detection-with-YOLO/README.md

 ![4-post](results/comparison/4-post.jpg)

 #### Comparison 3: Localization and Background Noise
 The baseline model incorrectly identified a "chair" in the background rather than focusing on the panel.
-The fine-tuned model correctly ignores the background noise and identifies the crack in the solar panel.
+The fine-tuned model correctly ignores the background noise and identifies the cracks in the solar panel.

 * **Baseline (Misclassified chair):**